MaciekTalaska/MaciekTalaska.github.io/source/_posts/In-the-search-for-the-perfect-NodeJS-version-manager.md

 I have tried some other version managers for NodeJS.
 I have re-evaluated `nvm` but experiencing the pain of setting default `NodeJS` version each time... no, it was not something I wanted to get back into.

-And then at some point I have found... `fnm`!
+And then at some point I have found... [fnm](https://github.com/Schniz/fnm)!

 ## FNM to the rescue!